SiangbaMM/spacex_data_pipeline/README.md

 3. Local Deployment

-- Using Docker
+- Install and run the scheduled pipeline via Docker

-4. Move to cloud
+4. Cloud deployment on Azure

-- Azure
+- To be defined

-# Contact
+# FAQ's

-This is my first side project.
-To report a bug or suggest a change, let me know with a PR..
+- If you have any questions or corrections, please open an issue and I'll get it merged ASAP
+- For any other questions or concerns, just shoot me an email..